VedantPahariya/Project-Management-Form/README.md

 ## How to use?

 To use this project, Reader should only know the basic programming.
-As already mentioned, the code has comments which explains major syntaxs properly which makes it more convinient to read.
+As already mentioned, the code has comments which explains major syntaxes properly which makes it more convinient to read.
 Follow the following steps to setup the project:

 1. Set your own Backend DataBase using JSONPowerDB.
 Go to `http://api.login2explore.com:5577/user/index.html` and make an account to access their API.

-2. Go to `Tools` (one of the options in hamburger menu) ->`Tokens`
+2. Go to `Tools` (one of the options in hamburger menu) ->`Tokens`.
 Select `Connection Token` as the Type of Token and then `Generate Connection_Tokens`

 3. Copy the token and paste it in the variable `connToken` in `index.js` file.